Best Database Design Software

 Lucidchart is a visual design tool that you can use to create database designs.
 The tool comes with over 500 templates that you can drag and drop from a library to build custom diagrams.
 You can also import database structures from MySQL, Oracle, PostgreSQL, and SQL Server.

-• Over 500 templates
+• Extensive Template Library: Over 500 templates for various database designs.

-• Export database designs
+• Design Export Options: Allows exporting database designs to multiple formats.

 Why do we recommend it?

 Lucidchart allows you to build a database design from scratch or import a structure from an existing instance and get it rendered.
-The tool s able to connect to standard project management tools and collaboration systems to communicate designs or store them as part of a project library.
+The tool is able to connect to standard project management tools and collaboration systems to communicate designs or store them as part of a project library.

 Database sharing enables you to share your designs with others and gather feedback.
 You can share live versions of designs through mediums including Confluence, Jira, G Suite, and Microsoft Office.
 Lucidchart can also integrate with a range of platforms including G Suite, Atlassian, Slack, Salesforce, and Microsoft Office.